Tanks of North Korea: T-62M

 North Korea also received and built T62M tanks (Ob'yekt 166M) which is an extensive modernization of the T-62 with protection and mobility improvements and the "Volna" fire control system.
-It is fitted with a BDD appliqué armour package, an additional belly armour plate for anti-mine protection, 10 mm thick reinforced rubber side skirts and 10 mm thick anti-neutron liner.
-The BDD appliqué armour package was specially designed to defeat shaped charges (for example RPGs) and consists of an appliqué plate on the glacis and two horseshoe shaped blocks fitted to the front of the turret.
+It is fitted with a BDD appliqué armour package, an additional armour plate for anti-mine protection, 10 mm thick reinforced rubber side skirts and 10 mm thick anti-neutron liner.
+The BDD appliqué armour package was specially designed to defeat shaped charges (for example RPGs or HEAT warheads) and consists of an appliqué plate on the glacis and two horseshoe shaped blocks fitted to the front of the turret.
 The handrails around the turret have been removed to make space for the bra appliqué armour.
 Fastenings for four spare track chain links have been added on the side of the turret.
 The tank is fitted with RhKM tracks from the T-72 main battle tank and two additional shock absorbers on the first pair of roadwheels.
 The "Volna" fire control system was improved by fitting the KTD-2 (or KTD-1) laser rangefinder in an armoured box over the main armament.
 There is a new TShSM-41U gunner's sight, new commander's sight, "Meteor-M1" stabiliser, BV-62 ballistic computer and 9K116-2 "Sheksna" (NATO: AT-10 Stabber) guided missile unit with 1K13-BOM sight (it is both a night sight and ATGM launcher sight.
-However, it cannot be used for both functions simultaneously) which allows the tank to fire 9M117 Bastion ATGMs through its gun tube.[15]
-The tank was fitted with a gun thermal sleeve, new radios, the R-173 radio set instead of R-123M and a new V-55U diesel engine developing 620 hp (462 kW).
+However, it cannot be used for both functions simultaneously) which allows the tank to fire 9M117 Bastion ATGMs through its main gun.[15]
+The tank was fitted with a gun thermal sleeve, the better R-173 radio set instead of R-123M, a new V-55U diesel engine giving 620 hp (462 kW)which gives it a top speed of 50 km/h.
 The ammunition load was increased by two rounds.
 Some are fitted with two clusters of four smoke grenade launchers each on the right rear of the turret.
 The US intelligence saw T-62M main battle tanks for the first time during the Soviet war in Afghanistan and they gave it the designation T-62E.
 There are a number of sub-variants of the T-62M, depending on how much of the modernization package the vehicle has installed.